Azure Compute Fundamentals

 When you use VMs to run mission-critical applications, you need to architect the solution so that it will keep running even if there’s a hardware failure, a system update, or a spike in demand.

 In order to understand how to implement high availability for VMs, it's important to consider the different causes for a system to become unavailable.
 There are two Azure related causes for a VM to become unavailable, which are planned and unplanned maintenance.
 Planned maintenance is where Microsoft makes some sort of update to the Azure platform.
 This could be any sort of improvement.
-For example, it could be security patches, performances fixes, or anything like that.
+For example, it could be security patches, performance fixes, or anything like that.

 A lot of the time you won't notice that anything has even happened.
 However, there will be times when your VM will need to be rebooted, such as when Microsoft patches the hypervisor that's running the VM.
 Now, unplanned maintenance, as the name suggests, happens due to some unexpected event, such as a power failure, a hardware failure, or a network failure.